 Your journey starts now

 So there you have it.
 You now know how to check your prerequisites, find your way through the admin panel, and officially enable AI in Jira.
-It’s a solid move that can give your team a nice productivity boost and start chipping away at all those time-consuming manual tasks.
+It’s a solid move that gives your team a nice productivity boost and starts chipping away at time-consuming manual tasks.

 Ready to see what a fully controllable AI agent can do for your Jira workflows?
 Try eesel AI for free and build your first AI support agent in just a few minutes.